ilianareggio/ilianareggio.github.io/research.md

 **Work in Progress**

+* Thick borders in Franco's Spain: the costs of a closed economy (with Rolf Campos and Jacopo Timini)

 * Graduating into a recession (with Alfonso Alba)

 * Moral Hazard versus Liquidity and the Optimal Timing of Unemployment Benefits (with Rolf Campos and Ignacio García-Pérez)